Fewinfos/readme-activity-calender/CODE_OF_CONDUCT.md

 - Any screenshots or links that help
 - Whether you'd like a response

 Your privacy and safety are our priority.
-No retaliation, ever!!
+No retaliation, ever!!!

 ## 🌍 Where This Applies